-The PB System is set up to enable agencies to break down a capital request into its various phases, with funding for each phase being shown in different biennia.
-In reality, both the phasing of a project and the amounts for each phase are determined by the Appropriation Act and the review process described earlier.
+The PB System enables agencies to break down a capital request into various phases, with funding for each phase being shown in different biennia.
+Both the phasing of a project and the amounts for each phase are established in the Appropriation Act or any separate bond legislation and the review process described earlier.
 Therefore, the "Funding Request" tab has been modified to default to "Full Funding" in the field for phase.
-Agencies should choose "FY 2017" or "FY 2018" for the Year and enter the total amount being requested.
-(For requests for supplemental funding or funding for furniture, fixtures and equipment (FF&E), agencies should override the default and select the appropriate phase.)
+Agencies should choose "FY 2019" or "FY 2020" for the Year and enter the total amount being requested.
+For requests for supplemental funding or funding for furniture, fixtures and equipment (FF&E), agencies should override the default and select the appropriate phase.